Skip to main content

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...y5joFHDgWJQsQ6

 During DNA replication, the double-stranded DNA is unwound, and DNA polymerase synthesizes new strands.
-However, as DNA polymerase moves in a unidirectional manner (from 5’ to 3’), only the leading strand can be replicated continuously.
-In the case of the lagging strand, DNA replication is a discontinuous process.
-In humans, small RNA primers attach to the lagging strand DNA, and the DNA is synthesized in small stretches of about 100-200 nucleotides, which are termed Okazaki fragments.
+However, because DNA polymerase moves unidirectionally (from 5’ to 3’), only the leading strand can be replicated continuously.
+On the lagging strand, DNA replication is a discontinuous process.
+In humans, small RNA primers attach to the lagging strand of DNA, and DNA is synthesized in short stretches of about 100-200 nucleotides, termed Okazaki fragments.
 The RNA primers are removed and replaced with DNA, and the Okazaki fragments are ligated together.
 At the end of the lagging strand, it is impossible to attach an RNA primer, meaning that there will be a small amount of DNA lost each time the cell divides.
 This ‘end replication problem’ has serious consequences for the cell, as it means the DNA sequence cannot be replicated correctly, resulting in the loss of genetic information.

 To prevent this, telomeres are repeated hundreds to thousands of times at the end of the chromosomes.
 Each time cell division occurs, a small section of telomeric sequences is lost to the end replication problem, thereby protecting the genetic information.
 At some point, the telomeres become critically short.
-This attrition leads to cell senescence, where the cell is unable to divide, or apoptotic cell death.
+This attrition leads to cell senescence, in which the cell is unable to divide or undergo apoptosis.
 Telomeres are the basis for the Hayflick limit, which represents the maximum number of times a cell can divide before reaching senescence.

-A downside to telomere extension is the potential for uncontrolled cell division and the development of cancer.
+A downside of telomere extension is the potential for uncontrolled cell division and cancer development.
 Abnormally high telomerase activity has been found in the majority of cancer cells, and non-telomerase tumors often exhibit activation of the ALT pathway.
-In addition to the potential for losing genetic information, cells with short telomeres are at a high risk of improper chromosome recombination, which can lead to genetic instability and aneuploidy (an abnormal number of chromosomes).
+In addition to the potential loss of genetic information, cells with short telomeres are at high risk of improper chromosome recombination, which can lead to genetic instability and aneuploidy (an abnormal number of chromosomes).

-These guanine-rich telomere sequences may also stabilize chromosome ends by forming structures of stacked sets of four-base units, rather than the usual base pairs found in other DNA molecules (Figure 24.3.10).
-Here, four guanine bases form a flat plate, and these flat four-base units then stack on top of each other to form a stable G-quadruplex structure.
+These guanine-rich telomere sequences may also stabilize chromosome ends by forming stacked arrays of four-base units, rather than the usual base pairs found in other DNA molecules.
+Here, four guanine bases form a flat plate, which then stacks on top of itself to form a stable G-quadruplex structure (as shown above).
 These structures are stabilized by hydrogen bonding between the edges of the bases and the chelation of a metal ion in the center of each four-base unit.
-Other structures can also be formed, with the central set of four bases coming from either a single strand folded around the bases or several different parallel strands, each contributing one base to the central structure.
+Other structures can also be formed, with the central set of four bases arising either from a single strand folded around the bases or from several parallel strands, each contributing one base to the central structure.

 Summary